It’s not every day that you can take the boat to the pub… with your dog, writes Jim Levack.

 But it’s the lighthouse’s dark, brooding history and the constant threat of the fog horn going off, that makes it such a mystical, magical place to stay.

-We’d been dreading the decibel-busting warning, but the ear protectors in our welcome hamper hinted at the adventure of it all to the extent that we were almost disappointed when we left without hearing it.
+We’d been dreading the decibel-busting warning, but the ear protectors in our welcome hamper hinted at the adventure of it all to the extent that we were almost disappointed when we left without

 There’s something about the south Devon coastline and its crystal clean air that turns me into an energetic walker.